cblanquera/mcp/docs/coding/Coding-Standards.md

 function fooBar() {};
 ```

-All exported variables should have semicolons.
+All exported variables must have semicolons.

 ```js
 //✅ Good